ESTECO-SPA/gemini/contribution/CONTRIBUTION.md

 - Each entity interacting with the ESMINI simulator implements the Actor interface (`gemini.actors.Actor`) which takes as input a `gemini.connector.osi_connector.GroundTruthInfo` object (a wrapper around `osi3.osi_groundtruth_pb2`)
-- There are two kind of Actors:  `gemini.actors.SimulationRecorder` used to retrieve information from the ground truth and `gemini.actors.Agent` which interacts with the simulator through `gemini.actors.AgentConnector` (which use `gemini.actors.UdpSenderXYH` a wrapper around `external.udp_driver.udp_osi_common.UdpSender` )
+- There are two kind of Actors:
+  - `gemini.actors.SimulationRecorder` used only to retrieve information from the ground truth
+  - `gemini.actors.Agent` which interacts with the simulator through `gemini.actors.AgentConnector` (
+    `gemini.actors.UdpSenderXYH` is in charge on composing the message to send to the simulator through `external.udp_driver.udp_osi_common.UdpSender`)
-- The `gemini.actors.Agent` decide to "do things" based on its own logic `gemini.action_logic.ActionLogic`.
+- The `gemini.actors.Agent` decide to "act" based on its own logic `gemini.action_logic.ActionLogic`.
-  There are 5 logics.
-You should take a look to two of them: `gemini.action_logic.VariationalGeneratorLogic` and `gemini.action_logic.FollowTrajectoryLogic`
+  We have defined 5 logics (for more information `gemini.action_logic`).
+Please take a look to the following two:
     - `gemini.action_logic.VariationalGeneratorLogic`  is the logic of the IRL model.
-You can see that it identify the two nearest vehicles in a distance range of 200mt and passes this information to the IRL model which is a `external.IRL.Auxiliary_functions.architectures.Generic_Network` (see the field `gemini/action_logic.py:58`).
+You can see that it identify the two nearest vehicles in a distance range of 200mt and passes this information to the IRL model which implements `external.IRL.Auxiliary_functions.architectures_interface.VariationalGenerator` (see the field `gemini/action_logic.py:58`).
     - `gemini.action_logic.FollowTrajectoryLogic`  is a logic which inject the original dataset trajectories into simulation.
 It uses the callable `gemini.common.VehicleTrajectory` that takes as input a time and return the `gemini.common.VehicleState` at that specific time.
 This is a result of an interpolation,